gittyNik/del-stats/README.md

 - `npm test` to run all the tests present inside the _test_ directory

 ### Delta db setup

+Configure a postgres database in `db/config/config.js` You may choose to install `PostgreSQL` on your OS

 List of commands that handle database schema
 - `npx sequelize-cli db:create`
 - `npx sequelize-cli db:migrate`